luiscortesjimenez/ssu-cs-351/README.md

 # ssu-cs-531
-Computer Architecture, Sonoma State University
+Coursework for Computer Architecture at Sonoma State University.

+---

 * Project 1